-This scale will give you an idea of how involvement intensity can vary.
-It's by no means the final word, because it's simply drawn from existing initiatives.
-Be prepared to be creative and invent whatever you need for your project, using this framework as a guide.
+This scale will give you an idea of how involvement intensity can clear what degree, or degrees, of involvement is needed - and what vary.
+It's by no means the final word, because it's simply drawn you'll need to do to make involvement accessible for young people.

-Role Level Example Method Comments Onto-it organisers Highest ★★★ ★★★ You're planning an after-ball party for underage students Organisers must be drawn from the same young people who will be attending the event.
+ROLE LEVEL EXAMPLE METHOD COMMENTS ONTO-IT ORGANISERS Highest You're planning an after-ball party for underage students Organisers must be drawn from the same young people who will be attending the event.
 This creates a sense of ownership.
 Enforcing safe drinking or alcohol-free policies is much easier when young people themselves are helping regulate their own behaviour and that of their peers.
-Influencers High ★★★ ★★ You may need a youth perspective in your advisory group This is a great opportunity to establish ongoing relationships, hear young people's views on issues and share the decisions your team makes.
+INFLUENCERS High ★★★ ★★ You may need a youth perspective in your advisory group This is a great opportunity to establish ongoing relationships, hear young people's views on issues and share the decisions your team makes.
 Be aware that this may require young people to fit into existing adult structures and environments.
 Flexibility is critical, especially in the early stages, to ensure everyone feels comfortable in the process.
-Role- players Medium ★★★ ★ You're running a CPO [Controlled Purchase Operation] to identify vendors selling alcohol to minors.
+ROLE- PLAYERS Medium You're running a CPO [Controlled Purchase Operation] to identify vendors selling alcohol to minors.
 CPOs require young people to assume a role and play a specific part.
-It's important they're fully aware of: • What's involved • Why it's required.
-Likely consequences for themselves, their peers or Consultants Low You may be compiling a youth needs analysis and want to survey young people.
+It's important they're fully aware of: :: What's involved :: Why it's required.
+Likely consequences for themselves, their peers or the community.
+CONSULTANTS Low You may be compiling a youth needs analysis and want to survey young people.
 The best place to engage with them is to start where they're already at.
 Go to where young people are - don't expect them to come to you.
 This may involve talking to young people at school or church, on public transport or the sports field, via txt messaging - the possibilities are endless.
 It needs to be a two-way exchange.
 Young people need to know how they can contribute and what will happen to their contributions.
 Consider the ethics of your approach - you may need to seek consent from parents, schools or related organisations.

-Role Level Example Method Comments Ad-hoc advisors Lowest You're designing a new parent pack resource Parents are the relevant participants with this project.
+AD-HOC ADVISORS Lowest You're designing a new parent pack resource Parents are the relevant participants with this project.
 Teens may provide ad-hoc, unstructured advice, since this project indirectly affects them.
 If young people aren't the primary target audience for a project, you don't necessarily need to encourage high levels of involvement.